 You can now kayak and stand-up paddleboard (SUP) in the Condado Lagoon at night with glowing kayaks and SUP.

 This award-winning LED Night Paddle excursion is unlike anything you’ve done before!

 You’ll paddle around the lagoon, underneath the lagoon’s historic bridge, and under the stars while enjoying the LED glow of your Kayak (or SUP) as well as the city lights surrounding the Condado Lagoon.

 If that’s not enough, your kayak or SUP has a clear bottom, giving you a “window into the lagoon!”
 You may have the chance to view marine life such as tiny baitfish (think of Finding Nemo), lobsters, giant orange starfish, stingrays, and more.

 This is another excellent way to see the city from a different perspective and have an absolute blast while doing so.

 12. Debate on Who Invented the Piña Colada – Puerto Rico’s National Drink

-On the other hand, Barrachina, a famous restaurant in Old San Juan, also claims that their bartender, Don Ramon Portas Mingot, invented this popular drink in 1963.
+On the other hand, Barrachina Restaurant, a famous spot in Old San Juan, also claims that their bartender, Don Ramon Portas Mingot, invented this popular drink in 1963.